ct-clmsn/CHIUW2016/README.md

 CHIUW2016

-* Latent Dirichlet code is in 'lda'
+* Latent Dirichlet Allocation is in 'lda'
 * Stochastic Logistic Regression is in 'logreg'
 * RandomForest can be found under 'rf'